dnaeon/py-vpoller/README.md

 vPoller can also be described as a vSphere API-Proxy, because it translates user requests to vSphere API requests thus allowing the user to use the API without having the need to know how the vSphere API works internally.

 vPoller has been tested with vSphere 5.x and with very limited testing on vSphere 4.x

+You might also want to check this [introduction post about vPoller](http://unix-heaven.org/node/103), which contains real-world usage examples of *vPoller*.

 ## Requirements